 Superberries Aroniaberries are good for you and delicious in popular health foods like oatmeal, smoothies, and yogurt, but they are also a wonderful ingredient to use in recipes.
 Their tart flavor delivers a blast of berry-licious flavor.
-Plus according to recent research, the Aroniaberry does not lose much of its antioxidant power.
+Plus according to recent research, the Aroniaberry does not lose much of its antioxidant power when heated.

 According to researcher Anna Oniszczuk, a scientist at the Medical University of Lubin in Poland, the Aroniaberry had a high resistance to heat during their test of the production of a cornmeal porridge with aroniaberries added to it.
-According to Onisczuk, it is the Aroniaberries high levels of antioxidants that contribute to this.
-Learn more in this article, Heat-resistant Antioxidant in ‘Superberry’
+According to Onisczuk, it is the Aroniaberries high levels of antioxidants that contribute to the fact the aroniaberry does not lose much of its antioxidant power during baking.
+Learn more in this article, Heat-resistant Antioxidant in ‘Superberry’.

 Recipe inspired by Delish.